$25K Reward Offered for Fugitive Wanted in L.A. Armed Sexual Assaults: FBI

 Carlson is considered armed and dangerous, and he uses the aliases Greg A. Carlson and Greg Alym Carlson, according to the FBI.
 He was described as a white man, approximately 46 years old, standing 5 feet 11 inches tall, weighing 170 pounds, with brown hair and green eyes, the news release read.

+Anyone who may have been victimized by the suspect but did not report it at the time was urged to do so by contacting the LAPD's Robbery-Homicide Division at 213-486-6910.

-Anyone with information on Carlson’s whereabouts was asked to contact the FBI’s L.A. field office at 888-226-8443.
+Tipsters with information on Carlson’s whereabouts were asked to contact the FBI’s L.A. field office at 888-226-8443.